Leader of the Seanad

 The Leader of the Seanad (referred to within the Seanad as Leader of the House Treoraí an Tí) is a member of Seanad Éireann appointed by the Taoiseach to direct government business.
-Since December 2022, the incumbent is Lisa Chambers of Fianna Fáil.
-The Deputy leader of the Seanad is Regina Doherty of Fine Gael.
+Since February 2025, the incumbent is Seán Kyne of Fine Gael.
+The deputy leader of the Seanad is Fiona O'Loughlin of Fianna Fáil.

 Role

 The Leader plays a similar role in the Seanad's procedure to that played by the Taoiseach in Dáil Éireann: